mcchannigan/react-help-screen/src/assets/admin.md

 In addition to the employer-entered fields on each type of OCR request, there is a section for internal info visible only to SE administrators.

-* Location
-    Once a location for the event is confirmed, you can enter it here.
+* __Location:__ Once a location for the event is confirmed, you can enter it here.
 The employer will be shown the location as entered here when they view their request in the system.
 Information table requests will additionally have a Table Location field.
-* Employer No-Show
-    Allows you to mark an event for which the employer was a no-show.
+* __Employer No-Show:__ Allows you to mark an event for which the employer was a no-show.
-* Participant Count
-    For recording the number of participants/attendees.
+* __Participant Count:__ For recording the number of participants/attendees.
-* Internal Comments
-    Internal comments that will only be visible on the admin-side view of the request.
+* __Internal Comments:__ Internal comments that will only be visible on the admin-side view of the request.
-* Status
-    Determines where in the workflow the request currently resides.
+* __Status:__ Determines where in the workflow the request currently resides.
 Employers can only make edits to requests that are in Pending status.

 ## Interview Participant List